castorini/anserini/docs/regressions/regressions-dl21-doc-segmented-unicoil-0shot-v2.md

 | [DL21 (Doc)](https://microsoft.github.io/msmarco/TREC-Deep-Learning)                                         | 0.3700    | 0.4233    | 0.4374    |
 | **R@1000**                                                                                                   | **uniCOIL (with doc2query-T5) zero-shot**| **+RM3**  | **+Rocchio**|
 | [DL21 (Doc)](https://microsoft.github.io/msmarco/TREC-Deep-Learning)                                         | 0.7069    | 0.7611    | 0.7809    |

-This run roughly corresponds to run `p_unicoil0` submitted to the TREC 2021 Deep Learning Track under the "baseline" group.
-The difference is that here we are using pre-encoded queries, whereas the official submission performed query encoding on the fly.